liwuqiong/liwuqiong.github.io/_posts/2023-10/2023-10-20-Setting up a brand new blog: a final closure.md

 ---
 layout: post
-title: "Setting up a brand new blog: a final closure"
+title: "Setting up a brand new blog with jekyll: a final closure"
-description:
+description: Setting up a brand new blog with jekyll.
+Start a new journey from now on.
 summary:
 category: daily
 tags: [blogging, jekyll, writing]